-The Italians deliver their winter holidays in the only way they know how - a laid back experience which is informal and fun.
-With Italian ski holidays you'll find serious skiing matched perfectly with fabulous dining and a welcoming attitude normally reserved for life-long friends.
+The Italians deliver their winter ski holidays in the only way they know how - a laid-back experience which is informal and fun.
+With Italian ski holidays, you'll find serious skiing matched perfectly with fabulous dining and a welcoming attitude normally reserved for life-long friends.

 Italian ski resorts especially the accommodation choices, benefit from prices that are considerably lower than other alpine destinations.
-This coupled with their relaxed atmosphere and fantastic food and wine, makes it easy to see why people return year after year.
+This coupled with their relaxed atmosphere, fantastic food and wine makes it easy to see why people return year after year.
 Their friendly approach is especially extended to children which together with the pricing, make these resorts ideal for families.

-Snow cover hasn't been amazing in the last few years which is perhaps why the slopes tend to big quieter than it's European noisy neighbours in France or Austria.
-But with world class snow making facilities it means even in the driest of winters the piste conditions have still been good.
-It may not be the adrenalin junkies ski country of choice but with fun and relaxation trumping high sporting excellence coupled with the added bonus of in resort costs being considerably cheaper than France, Austria or Switzerland you really can find a higher enjoyment factor with a trip to Italy.
+The slopes tend to big quieter than Italy's European noisy neighbours in France or Austria.
+And with world-class snowmaking facilities, Even during the driest of winters, the piste conditions have still been amazing.
+It may not be the adrenalin junkies ski country of choice but with fun and relaxation trumping so-steep-you-can't-actually-enjoy-them-slopes and the added bonus of in resort costs being considerably cheaper than France, Austria or Switzerland you really can find a higher enjoyment factor with a trip to Italy.

-Often considered the sunny side of the Alps Italy offers some spectacular scenery, spectacular food and spectacular ambiance - what's not to love there?
+Often considered the sunny side of the Alps Italy offers some spectacular scenery, spectacular food and spectacular ambience - what's not to love there?

 The flexibility of the hotels and short transfer time make resorts such as Courmayeur perfect for weekend and short ski trips.

-- In resort, prices are much lower than you might expect, especially the local wines.
+- In Italian resorts, prices are much lower than you might expect - especially the local wines

-- The slopes are much quieter than most European destinations.
+- The slopes are quieter than other European destinations

-- Fantastic snowmaking equipment keeps the slopes white even in the worst conditions.
+- Fantastic snowmaking equipment keeps the slopes fresh even in the worst conditions